CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 ### Instructions

-1. After the environment is provisioned successfully your browser will load up the **Lab Guide** along with a virtual machine called **labvm-<inject key="DeploymentID" enableCopy="false"/>**.
+1. After the environment is provisioned successfully, your browser will load up the **Lab Guide** along with a virtual machine called **labvm-<inject key="DeploymentID" enableCopy="false"/>**.
 This virtual machine will be your platform throughout the course of the workshop.
 In case you do not see the **labvm-<inject key="DeploymentID" enableCopy="false"/>** load up on the left side of the screen, navigate to the **Virtual Machines** tab on the top right of the **Lab Guide** and check the status of the virtual machine.
-Alternatively, you can directly RDP into labvm using the credentials provided in the **Environment Details** tab.
+Alternatively, you can directly RDP into LabVM using the credentials provided in the **Environment Details** tab.

     ![](../Images/Sh16.png)